Who should buy this

 This is for one specific kind of buyer.

-Not everyone should own a software business.
-But if you can sell — or you've been hunting a real, undervalued asset to own while the AI wave is still cresting — a few of these will land hard.Specifically: closers without a product, agency owners who want equity instead of retainers, opportunity-seekers after a mispriced asset, developers who want a turnkey business, and anyone who wants a profitable, automated software product that fits a side hustle or a full-time run.
+In the AI age, owning the software your business runs on is real leverage — and almost no one gets the chance to buy it outright.
+This is that chance.
+It isn't for everyone.But if you can sell, or you've been hunting a real, undervalued asset to own while the AI wave is still cresting, a few of these will land hard — closers without a product, agency owners who want equity over retainers, opportunity-seekers after a mispriced asset, developers who want a turnkey business, and anyone who wants a profitable, automated software product that fits a side hustle or a full-time run.

 You can sell — you just don't have a product